junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Well, looks like you and I just need another reunion again, Castiel," Metatron strokes his beard, talking to the air, smiling a little.

-He packs the precious ingredients away carefully, and replaces with those for a location spell next.
+He packs the precious ingredients away carefully, sending the grace back into the vial, and replaces with the ingredients for a location spell next.

 How difficult would it be to find a human?